High dimensional convergence rates for sparse precision estimators for matrix-variate data: Introduction

 \section{Introduction}

+Many modern multivariate datasets have an inherent matrix structure, where each variable corresponds to a combination of levels of two factors.
+Prominent examples arise in biology and neuroscience: in genomics, the GTEx project measures gene expression for thousands of genes across dozens of human tissues, yielding natural gene--by--tissue matrices that motivate separate row (gene) and column (tissue) dependence modeling \citep{gtex2017nature,gtex2015science}; in electrophysiology, multichannel EEG recordings deliver rich time--by--channel matrices in which spatial (across sensors/channels) and temporal covariances play distinct roles, as exemplified by widely used datasets such as the PhysioNet Motor Movement/Imagery EEG collection \citep{physionet_eegmmidb}.
+Applications also abound in other fields, such as finance and economics.
+For example, the dataset in \cite[Section 5.1]{leng2012sparse} records annual US exports to 13 geographical regions (Factor~1) for 36 export items (Factor~2), and can naturally be arranged as a $13 \times 36$ matrix.

-For several modern multivariate datasets, the underlying variables can be organized in a matrix form.
-This is because each variable in the dataset corresponds to a certain combination of levels for two factors.
-Consider for example, the dataset in \cite[Section 5.1]{leng2012sparse} which consists of the amount of US exports to 13 geographical regions (Factor 1) for 36 export items (Factor 2).
-The data for each year can then be organized into a $13 \times 36$ matrix.
-Several other examples can be found in varied fields such as finance, genomics, neuroscience, etc. In particular, consider a dataset with $n$ independent and identically distributed $p \times q$ matrices $\Ybf_1, \Ybf_2, \cdots, \Ybf_n$, with $\Ybf_1$ following a matrix variate normal distribution with mean $\bf{0}$ (a $p \times q$ matrix with all zero entries), with row covariance matrix $\Sigmabf$ and column covariance matrix $\Psibf$.
+In particular, consider a dataset with $n$ independent and identically distributed $p \times q$ matrices $\Ybf_1, \Ybf_2, \cdots, \Ybf_n$, with $\Ybf_1$ following a matrix variate normal distribution with mean $\bf{0}$ (a $p \times q$ matrix with all zero entries), with row covariance matrix $\Sigmabf$ and column covariance matrix $\Psibf$.
 This is equivalent to assuming that $\operatorname{vec}(\Ybf_1)$ (a vector obtained by stacking the columns of $\Ybf_1$) has a $pq$-variate normal distribution with mean ${\underline 0} \in \mathbb{R}^{pq}$ and covariance matrix $\Psibf \otimes \Sigmabf$ (see \cite{Dawid:1981, Gupta:Nagar:2000}).
 Hence, the above model essentially specifies a multivariate normal distribution for the vectorized version of the observed matrices, with the covariance matrix constrained to a Kronecker product form.
 This constraint is motivated/justified by the aforementioned structure among the variables.
 The estimation of $\Sigmabf$ and $\Psibf$ is of fundamental importance in these models, as it reveals the nature of dependence between the various variables.

 Note that the likelihood for $(\Sigmabf, \Psibf)$ is given by

 It is evident that $L(\Sigmabf, \Psibf) = L(c \Sigmabf, c^{-1} \Psibf)$ for every $c > 0$ (\cite{Galecki:1994, Naik:Rao:2001}).
 In other words, the parameter $(\Sigmabf, \Psibf)$ is identifiable only up to a positive multiplicative constant.
 Hence, a one-dimensional constraint such as $\Psibf_{qq} = 1$ (\cite{SVV:2008}), or $\Sigmabf_{pp} = 1$ (\cite{Wang:West:2009}), or $\operatorname{tr}(\Psibf) = q$ (\cite{Theobald:Wuttke:2006}) is often imposed for identifiability.